-Paternity law and DNA testing protect the best interests of the child and ensure that each parent’s rights are given due respect under the law.
+Paternity law and DNA testing protect the child’s best interests and ensure that each parent’s rights are given due respect under the law.

-Our Coral Springs paternity attorney will protect your rights whether you are a biological mother seeking to establish paternity for child support purposes or are the father or alleged father in a paternity action in Coral Springs, Pompano Beach, or surrounding areas.
+At Stuart N. House, P.A., attorney Stuart House will protect your rights whether you are a biological mother seeking to establish paternity for child support purposes or are the father or alleged father in a paternity action in Fort Lauderdale, Pompano Beach, or surrounding areas.

 Our law firm handles paternity actions on behalf of:

-Biological mothers can immediately file a paternity action after the child is born and seek to collect back support for a period of up to two years prior to filing.
+Biological mothers can immediately file a paternity action after the child is born and seek to collect back support for up to two years before filing.
 A paternity action can either be brought by the state or as a private action.
-Our Pompano Beach paternity lawyer will guide you through the process, providing you with the information and advocacy you need to protect your rights and the best interests of your child.

 How Florida State Establishes Paternity

-Depending on the relationship of the child’s parents, paternity may be established in one of three ways:
+Depending on the relationship between the child’s parents, paternity may be established in one of three ways:

-If the parents are already married, paternity is automatically established at the time of birth.
+- If the parents are already married, paternity is automatically established at birth.

-- If neither of the above is true, the mother can file a paternity action.
+- If neither is true, the mother can file a paternity action.
 The mother then works with a family law attorney to determine the best way to pursue paternity.

 Sometimes, the attorney will work on the mother’s behalf to establish paternity.
 In other cases, a judge may determine paternity after the father appears in court.
 In either circumstance, the Florida Department of Revenue typically issues a test to determine whether or not the alleged father is indeed the child’s biological father.